 How can I use my subscription on my other devices?

-Subscribers will establish a unique username and password that can be used to register on any computer, tablet or phone.
+Subscribers will establish a unique username and password that can be used to register on up to five computers, tablets or phones.

 Can I use an ad blocker on sltrib.com?

 Subscribers are allowed to leave their ad blockers on while they’re reading sltrib.com.
 Non-subscribers must turn off their ad blockers to read sltrib.com pages.
 (Note: Salt Lake Tribune obituaries are hosted on Legacy.com, which has its own rules on ad blockers.)

 What pages count in the 3 free pages allowed each month?

 Only article and comments pages count against the 3-page limit.
 Each article or comments page counts just once toward the limit and may be visited multiple times.
 The homepage, section pages and search pages are always open to all readers.